 Understanding how trusts work requires knowing the three key roles involved.
 In many California living trusts, particularly during your lifetime, one person often fills all three roles.

-Key Responsibilities |
+Role | Definition | Key Responsibilities |

-Establishes trust terms, funds the trust, can amend or revoke during lifetime |
+Grantor (Settlor/Trustor) | The person who creates the trust and transfers assets into it | Establishes trust terms, funds the trust, can amend or revoke during lifetime |

-Manages investments, pays bills, distributes assets, files tax returns, keeps records |
+Trustee | The person or institution managing trust assets | Manages investments, pays bills, distributes assets, files tax returns, keeps records |

-The person or persons who receive benefits from the trust |
+The person or persons who receive benefits from the trust | Receives distributions according to trust terms, can request accountings |

 In a typical California revocable living trust, a married couple often serves as co-grantors, co-trustees, and initial beneficiaries all at once.
 This structure allows them to maintain complete control while setting up a framework for what happens when they can no longer manage things themselves.